endoflife-date/endoflife.date/products/apache-cassandra.md

 As an always-on technology during major upgrades, Cassandra maintains compatibility across adjacent major versions.
 Cassandra does not break API compatibility without a deprecated grace period demarcated by major versions.
 Upgrades without downtime are supported from any major version to the next major version.
 Upgrades that skip a major version are not supported.
-For e.g. an upgrade from a 3.x version to a 5.x version is not supported.
-Only upgrades stepping through each major version (3.x -> 4.x -> 5.x) are supported.

 ## Release Cadence